sgiani95/PyGranTitEQP/milestones.md

 # Project Milestones for PyGranTitEQP

-This document outlines the verbose milestones for developing **PyGranTitEQP**, a Python module for processing potentiometric titration data to detect equivalence points using Gran and Schwartz methods.
+This document outlines the milestones for developing **PyGranTitEQP**, a Python module for processing potentiometric titration data to detect equivalence points using Gran and Schwartz methods.
 The module supports a command-line interface (CLI) for routine batch analysis and a graphical user interface (GUI) for method development, aligning with requirements for usability, performance, and chemometric precision.
 Milestones are structured to deliver a minimum viable product (MVP) early, followed by advanced features, testing, and deployment.
 Estimated timelines assume a single developer working part-time (~20 hours/week), adjustable based on resources.

 ## Milestone 1: Project Setup and Planning
 - **Goal**: Establish the project foundation, finalize the module name and requirements, and set up the development environment to ensure a smooth start.